BatchLLM: Optimizing Large Batched LLM Inference with Global Prefix Sharing and Throughput-oriented Token Batching: Evaluation

 \subsubsection{Industry Workload Evaluation}

 This industry workload is similar to the snippet generation task described in the recent work~\cite{large-search-model}, which is also described in Sec.\ref{subsec:scenarios}.
 The original input has two levels of prefixes: the global shared instruction to extract the information from the document-query pair, and the shared document between different groups of queries.
 The first-level prefix is very short.
 With the optimization described in Sec.\ref{subsec:prefix-identification}, the first-level prefixes are enlarged (i.e., some of the second-level prefix of the document is merged into the first-level prefix).
 We have analyzed the token saving ratio according to Eq.\ref{eq:saving-ratio}.
 It shows that the saving ratio are nearly the same between the multi-level and the enlarged single level prefixes, 56\% for the former and 55\% for the latter.
+Besides, the DP algorithm only introduces less than 0.01\% overhead.

-We synthesize the dataset for the evaluation according to the data distribution of the industry workload (Fig.\ref{fig:distribution-cap}), where the average share-degree (i.e., the number of the distinct prompt that share the same prefix) is about 3, the average common prefix length is about 1570 tokens, and the average distinct prompt length is about 30 tokens.
+The data distribution of this workload is shown in Fig.\ref{fig:distribution-cap}.
+The average share-degree (i.e., the number of the distinct prompt that share the same prefix) is about 3, the average common prefix length is about 1570 tokens, and the average distinct prompt length is about 30 tokens.
 We sample 8000 queries for this case study.

-We conduct this experiment on the NVIDIA A100 GPU and AMD MI200 GPU, using Qwen-2.5-7B model.
-Table.\ref{tab:realworld_workload} shows the effectiveness of \SYS{} of this workload (and another industry workload that will describe later), with about 1.3$\times$/1.26$\times$ speedup over the best configuration of vLLM. \SYS{} better reuses the KV context than the vLLM baseline with the optimization in Sec.\ref{subsec:prefix-identification}, for which we have the breakdown analysis in Sec.\ref{subsubsec:cache-ratio}. \SYS{} also better mixes the decoding tokens with prefill tokens to increase the size of token-batches with the optimization in Sec.\ref{subsec:token-batching}, for which we have the breakdown analyze in Sec.\ref{subsec:eval-token-batching}.
-It also benefits from the optimized Attention kernel described in this paper.
+We conduct this experiment on the NVIDIA A100 GPU and AMD MI200 GPU.
+The model is a fine-tuned Qwen-2.5-7B model.
+Table.\ref{tab:realworld_workload} shows the effectiveness of \SYS{} of this workload, with about 1.3$\times$/1.26$\times$ speedup over the best configuration of vLLM. \SYS{} better reuses the KV context than the vLLM baseline with the optimization in Sec.\ref{subsec:prefix-identification}, for which we have the breakdown analysis in Sec.\ref{subsubsec:breakdown-prefix-grouping}. \SYS{} also better mixes the decoding tokens with prefill tokens to increase the size of token-batches with the optimization in Sec.\ref{subsec:token-batching}, for which we have the breakdown analyze in Sec.\ref{subsubsec:breakdown-reordering}.
+It also benefits from the optimized Attention kernel described later. \cb{During the execution, it does not have KV swaps/recomputations in \SYS{} when processing the industry workload above.
+The peak KV usage is about 50\% for this workload.}